Black–Allan Line

 The Black–Allan Line is the straight south-eastern portion of the state border between the Australian states of New South Wales and Victoria.
-The line stretches north-west from Cape Howe on the Tasman Sea to Indi Springs, the headwaters of the Murray River.
-The Murray River then forms the remainder of the boundary between the two states until it reaches the South Australian border.
+It stretches north-west from Cape Howe on the Tasman Sea to Indi Springs, the headwaters of the Murray River.
+The Murray River then forms the remainder of the boundary between the two states until it reaches the South Australian borders.

 A suggestion made in 1867 by the then Bairnsdale Police Magistrate and Warden of Gold Fields Alfred William Howitt, who was concerned about the boundary of his jurisdiction, together with District Surveyor J.G.W.
 Wilmot led to the survey of the eastern border between Victoria and New South Wales.